svsudhir/Emmet-Cipsum-Extra-Snippets/README.md

 Cipsum.js - Provides Corporate jargon words for use as filler text.
 Usage - type cipsum20 and hit Tab or expand abbreviation from Emmet menu to get 20 random corporate jargon words.

-snippets-extra.json - Provides short-cuts for colorscheme generated color styles.
+snippets-extra.json - Provides short-cuts for [ColorSchemeDesigner.com](http://colorschemedesigner.com)  generated color styles.
 Primary, Secondary A, Secondary B and Complimentary.
 View this file to see available snippets.
 It is self-explanatory.

 I use Susy Grid, so some additional snippets related to Susy Mixins are also available in this file.

 ##Install from URL

-Download the zip file.
+Download the zip file and extract the contents into the folder where you place Emmet plugins.

-Windows OS:
+Example: Notepad++ on Windows OS:

-Then extract the contents into your Users\<your name>\AppData\Roaming\Notepad++\plugins\config\emmet folder.
+Extract the contents into your Users\<your name>\AppData\Roaming\Notepad++\plugins\config\emmet folder.

 Linux and MAC:

-Extract the files to your shared folder or wherever you wish and specify the path in your Editor.
+Follow your Editor's instructions.

 ##Caution